Heat Pump Cost in Los Angeles & Ventura County (2026): What Installation & Running Costs Really Look Like

 High-efficiency central air conditioning unit outside a home in Los Angeles, CA.

-• Picking the cheapest bid without reviewing scope
+• Picking the cheapest bid without reviewing the scope.
+Low bids almost always omit electrical work, permits, or HERS verification.

 How to Get an Accurate Heat Pump Cost for Your Home